Shahid1275/appointment-system/README.md

 Production Mode

+Backend:cd backend && npm install && npm start

+Frontend:cd ../frontend && npm install && npm run build

+Admin:cd ../admin && npm install && npm run build

-Build and serve each module with appropriate web servers (e.g., Nginx).
+Serve built files using a web server (e.g., Nginx).

-🤝 Contributing
+🤝 Contributing Guidelines

 Fork the repository.
-Create a feature branch:git checkout -b feature/your-feature-name
+Create a feature branch:git checkout -b feature/feature-name

-Commit changes:git commit -m "Add your descriptive message"
+Commit changes:git commit -m "Add descriptive commit message"

-Push and submit a pull request.
+Push to the branch:git push origin feature/feature-name

+Submit a pull request with a detailed description.

-🔐 Security
+🔐 Security Best Practices

-Use a strong 64-character JWT_SECRET.
+Use a strong, unique 64-character JWT_SECRET.
-Add .env to .gitignore.
+Exclude .env files from version control (add to .gitignore).
-Implement HTTPS in production.
+Implement HTTPS in production environments.
+Validate and sanitize all user inputs.

 📜 License
-MIT License.
-See LICENSE for details.
+This project is licensed under the MIT License.
+See the LICENSE file for details.
 📞 Support
-Contact your.email@example.com or open a GitHub issue.
+For assistance, contact the project maintainer at support@yourdomain.com or open an issue on GitHub.
+📅 Last Updated
+May 24, 2025